Akrist3/My-portfolio/README.md

 # My-portfolio
-This is my first repo that i try to create it and uploacde this to my repo
+This is my first repo that i try to create it and uploade this to my repo